When a woman makes a statement she discovers her voice and capacity for thought leadership.

-- Foreign Policy: East
+- Foreign Policy: Middle East

 The United States, often referred to as the “indispensable nation” or the “world’s policeman,” has long been essential to global security and stability.
 Since World War II, America has promoted democracy and prosperity, and opposed dictatorships and human rights abuses across the globe.
 In this brief on Foreign Policy in the Middle East we examine the current threat landscape in the Middle East and how it impacts core U.S. security interests.

 U.S. policy towards activities in the Asia Pacific region has vital national security, diplomatic, and economic implications for the U.S. With the rising belligerence of North Korea through its missile launches, the U.S.’s role on the world stage as a beacon of freedom and democracy is increasingly in the spotlight.
 Read on to learn more about our allies and security challenges, and the strategic goals and implications of U.S. foreign policy in Asia, in particular with respect to China and North Korea.LINK: https://www.thepolicycircle.org/brief/u-s-foreign-policy-asia-pacific-region/

 “We are a nation of immigrants.”
 No doubt you have heard that well-known saying describing the rich tradition of people arriving from all over the world onto our shores to find opportunity and forge a new life of prosperity.
 Immigration has also become a highly charged topic with wide-ranging viewpoints on who should be allowed entry and what the right levels of immigration are for our country.
 In this brief on Immigration we provide an overview of this issue, define some key terminology, outline varying viewpoints and identify resources where you can learn more.

 Economic growth affects our living standards.
 We need innovation to make our lives better, keep our children healthier, and create opportunities for greater prosperity for all citizens.